uclaacm/uclaacm-rustlings/README.md

 Lecture material (or at least additional resources for) the information required to create this project will be provided in each part.

+## Licensing and Attribution

+Notes in this repository are published with the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

+Code samples in this repository are published with the [MIT license](LICENSE).

+If you use our material, please let us know!
+We'd love to hear how you used them, what worked, what didn't, and how we can improve upon them.